jackfrost13/cp-contest-generator/README.md

 #### Directory structure
 1. The generator first creates a contestPlatform directory i.e `codechef` or `codeforces` if it does not exists in the current directory.

-2. Inside the platform directory it will create a directory named `{contestCode}` (if it does not exists) inside which all contest problem files will be saved.
+2. Inside the platform directory, it will create a directory named `{contestCode}` (if it does not exists) inside which all contest problem files will be saved.
-3. Inside the contest directory a .cpp file will be created for each of the problem along with the test case input file respectively.
-The cpp is named as `{problemCode}.cpp` and the corresponding input file will be named as `input_{problemCode}.txt`.
+3. Inside the contest directory, a .cpp file will be created for each of the problems along with the test case input file respectively.
+The cpp file is named as `{problemCode}.cpp` and the corresponding input file will be named as `input_{problemCode}.txt`.
 This will also create a single `output.txt` file inside the contest directory.

 The folder tree would look something like
 ```sh